oskarirauta/logcpp/README.md

 # logcpp
 C++ application internal logging system

-Logger has matured to version 2; some features were removed, some features were renamed but for most parts it is a drop-in replacement of version 1, without requirement to any changes in your project's code.
+logcpp has matured to version 2; some features were removed, some features were renamed but for most parts it is a drop-in replacement of version 1, without requirement to any changes in your project's code.